cockroachdb/docs/v21.2/upgrade-cockroach-version.md

 ### Check cluster health

-Verify the overall health of your cluster using the [DB Console](ui-overview.html).
-On the **Overview**:
+Verify the overall health of your cluster using the [DB Console](ui-cluster-overview-page.html):

 - Under **Node Status**, make sure all nodes that should be live are listed as such.
-If any nodes are unexpectedly listed as suspect or dead, identify why the nodes are offline and either restart them or [decommission](remove-nodes.html) them before beginning your upgrade.
-If there are dead and non-decommissioned nodes in your cluster, it will not be possible to finalize the upgrade (either automatically or manually).
+If any nodes are unexpectedly listed as `SUSPECT` or `DEAD`, identify why the nodes are offline and either restart them or [decommission](node-shutdown.html?filters=decommission#remove-nodes) them before beginning your upgrade.
+If there are `DEAD` and non-decommissioned nodes in your cluster, it will not be possible to finalize the upgrade (either automatically or manually).

+    - Make sure any decommissioning nodes have been fully decommissioned.
+Check the `membership` field in the [output of `cockroach node status --decommission`](node-shutdown.html?filters=decommission#cockroach-node-status).
+Nodes with `decommissioned` membership are fully decommissioned, while nodes with `decommissioning` membership have not completed the process.
+In case the decommissioning process is hung, [recommission](node-shutdown.html?filters=decommission#recommission-nodes) and then [decommission those nodes](node-shutdown.html?filters=decommission#remove-nodes) again, and confirm that their membership changes to `decommissioned`.

-- Under **Replication Status**, make sure there are 0 under-replicated and unavailable ranges.
+- Under **Replication Status**, make sure there are `0` under-replicated and unavailable ranges.
 Otherwise, performing a rolling upgrade increases the risk that ranges will lose a majority of their replicas and cause cluster unavailability.
 Therefore, it's important to identify and resolve the cause of range under-replication and/or unavailability before beginning your upgrade.

 - In the **Node List**:
     - Make sure all nodes are on the same version.
 If any nodes are behind, upgrade them to the cluster's current version first, and then start this process over.

+- In the **Metrics** dashboards:
-    - Make sure capacity and memory usage are reasonable for each node.
+    - Make sure [CPU](common-issues-to-monitor.html#cpu-usage), [memory](common-issues-to-monitor.html#database-memory-usage), and [storage](common-issues-to-monitor.html#storage-capacity) capacity are within acceptable values for each node.
 Nodes must be able to tolerate some increase in case the new version uses more resources for your workload.
-Also go to **Metrics > Dashboard: Hardware** and make sure CPU percent is reasonable across the cluster.
-If there's not enough headroom on any of these metrics, consider [adding nodes](cockroach-start.html) to your cluster before beginning your upgrade.
+If any of these metrics is above healthy limits, consider [adding nodes](cockroach-start.html) to your cluster before beginning your upgrade.

 ### Review breaking changes